moabukar/gRPC-coreDNS/README.md

-# Sample gRPC backend for CoreDNS
+# Setting up coreDNS using gRPC backend

 #### Generate the gRPC stubs